 Healthcare: Engineering resins are a popular choice for laboratory equipment and medical devices because of their resistance to heat, chemicals and gamma radiation sterilization.
 Their ability to withstand thousands of autoclave cycles helps reduce costs by allowing the sterilization and reuse of a wide range of products.

 Foodservice: Fat and oil resistance, high temperature resistance and microwave transparency make engineering plastics the natural choice for food prep equipment.
 In home kitchens, the material’s high gloss and ease of coloring further heightens its appeal.

 With hundreds of resin grades suitable for injection molding, engineering plastics can be used for an astonishing array of industries and applications.
 Yet despite their amazing properties and diverse applications, they can be challenging to process.
 These materials have a wide range of mechanical and thermal properties, and it’s absolutely crucial to understand how each grade of resin responds to different thermal, chemical and electrical conditions.
 But becoming proficient with these materials does not happen overnight.
 Learning their ideocracies, understanding how to handle them and perfecting their processing takes time and daily hands-on experience.

 Fortunately, Sonoco has been working with high-performance engineering plastics for more than 20 years.
 In addition to supplying polyetherimide (PEI) trays and behind the counter devices to one of the world’s most recognizable fast food chains, we have extensive experience and expertise with all types of engineering plastics.
 Our deep knowledge of these unique materials makes Sonoco uniquely qualified to help ensure their optimal use in meeting or exceeding the performance requirements of your product.

-Contact, email@example.com with Sonoco Industrial Plastics team to learn more about our full assortment of products and services.
+Contact SonocoPlastics@sonoco.com to reach our Industrial Plastics team to learn more about our full assortment of products and services.